Skip to main content

 The project will be carried out with funding from, among others, the Danish Ministry of Culture and the Danish Arts Foundation architecture committee (Statens Kunstfonds Arkitekturudvalg).

-The International Architecture Exhibition – La Biennale di Venezia will open in Venice in 2025.
+The International Architecture Exhibition – La Biennale di Venezia opened in Venice in 2025.

 Curator